All Episodes

 It's become a virtue.

-That's how liberals identify themselves.
+It's how liberals identify themselves.

-They're sort of like emperor penguins, they all look alike.
+They're sort of like emperor penguins.

 And that's how liberals end up identifying each other.